 FOUR SEASONS LESSON PLAN CONTENT PAGES

 The Four Seasons lesson plan contains three content pages.
-The first page explains what a season is and how many there are.
+The first page explains what a season is and how many seasons there are.
 The weather changes throughout the year in most places in the world.
-For the most part, there a few months at a time that have roughly the same weather.
+For the most part, there are a few months at a time that have roughly the same weather.
 Then the next few months have different weather.
 These periods are what we call seasons.
 There are four seasons: spring, summer, fall (or autumn), and winter.

 A season is a period of the year with different temperatures, weather patterns, and changes in nature that differ from other periods.
-The parts of the earth between the North and South Poles usually experience the four seasons, including the United States.
+The parts of the Earth between the North and South Poles usually experience the four seasons, including the United States.
 Not every place on Earth has these changes, though.
 In some places, it feels like summer or winter all year long.
 Places closest to the equator, for instance, almost always have hot temperatures.
 And the North and South Poles are always cold.

-Seasons occur because of the rotation of the earth on its axis.
-One half of the earth, or one hemisphere, leans toward the sun while the other hemisphere leans away.
+Seasons occur because of the rotation of the Earth on its axis.
+One half of the Earth, or one hemisphere, leans toward the sun while the other hemisphere leans away.
 When the Northern Hemisphere leans toward the sun for part of the year, there is more sunlight and warmer weather.
 This is when these places experience summer.
 During another part of the year, the Northern Hemisphere tilts away from the sun and gets less sunlight and cooler weather.
 This is when winter occurs.